canonical/matter-pi-gpio-commander/README.md

 ```

 #### Thread
-The Thread management can be enabled with the help of a running OpenThread Border Router (OTBR) agent reachable via DBus.
-To do this via the [OTBR snap](https://snapcraft.io/openthread-border-router), install the snap and connect the following interface:
+To allow communication with the [OTBR Snap] for Thread management, connect the following interface:

 ```bash
 sudo snap connect matter-pi-gpio-commander:otbr-dbus-wpan0 \